artonge/FLAP/CONTRIBUTING.md

 ### Enabling development settings

 Docker-compose [allows overriding](https://docs.docker.com/compose/extends/) the default `docker-compose.yml`.
-A default `docker-compose.override.yml` is generated with the `$FLAG_GENERATE_DOCKER_COMPOSE_OVERRIDE` feature flag.
+A default `docker-compose.override.yml` is generated with the `FLAG_GENERATE_DOCKER_COMPOSE_OVERRIDE` feature flag.
 You can tweak the services' own `docker-compose.override.yml` if you need to.

-`docker-compose.override.yml` will currently do stuff like:
+`docker-compose.override.yml` will currently do things like:

 -   Use local docker images.
 -   Expose all services to `localhost:some_port` so you can access them directly.